 Fyodor Dostoevsky wrote his greatest novels under conditions of enormous personal pressure — debt, epilepsy, a history of imprisonment in Siberia — and the sense of moral and existential urgency in his work is not affected.
 Crime and Punishment follows the student Raskolnikov as he commits a murder he has convinced himself was philosophically justified, then unravels psychologically as the consequences accumulate.
 The novel is a profound investigation of guilt, pride, and the human need for redemption, and it reads with the psychological intensity of the best modern thriller.

 The Brothers Karamazov, his final and most ambitious novel, is set against a trial for parricide but is really a vast debate about God, suffering, free will, and the nature of love.
 The three brothers — the sensualist Dmitri, the intellectual Ivan, and the saintly Alyosha — represent different responses to existence, and Dostoevsky gives each case its full weight.
-The chapter known as “The Grand Inquisitor,” in which Ivan presents his argument against God, is one of the most remarkable passages in European literature: a philosophical challenge so honest that Dostoevsky, a committed Christian, could not refute it within the novel’s own terms.
+The chapter known as “The Grand Inquisitor,” in which Ivan presents his argument against God, stands as one of the most remarkable passages in European literature: a philosophical challenge so honest that Dostoevsky, a committed Christian, could not refute it within the novel’s own terms.

 Dostoevsky is not easy reading — his novels are long, digressive, and emotionally intense — and some readers struggle with his treatment of women, which can be reductive even within the 19th-century context.
 But for readers prepared to engage seriously, the rewards are extraordinary.
 Few writers before or since have mapped the interior of human anguish with such unflinching honesty.